 We’ll send you home with specific instructions on cleaning and caring for your skin after treatment.
 In some cases, we may have a removed skin tag reviewed by a pathologist just to make sure there’s nothing to indicate a more serious skin condition.

 An old wives tale suggests that if you have a skin tag removed, several more will grow back in the same place, but that’s simply not true.
 Skin tags usually don’t return after they’ve been removed.
 However, if you are predisposed to skin tags, it’s possible they could form on another part of your body.
 That’s why it’s important to connect with a dermatologist who can monitor the overall health of your skin as well as the development of any skin tags over time.

 What Does the Treatment Feel Like?

 You’ll feel very little discomfort during the treatment.
 Given that many patients are having their skin tags removed because the tags too frequently become pinched or uncomfortable, the process of having them taken off is really a breeze.
-Most removal treatments can be completed in a matter of minutes, and you’ll be able to get right back to your usual schedule.
+Most body tag removal treatments can be completed in a matter of minutes, and you’ll be able to get right back to your usual schedule.